 - Certificate of Incorporation, issued by respective ROC.

-- Certified copy of the MOA of the extract of main object clause explicitly depicting financial business.
+- Certified copy of the MOA of the extract of main object clause explicitly depicting the financial business.

 - Board resolution stating: